 However, some business financing companies are still working with businesses from virtually all industries.
 Their products may be just as easy to qualify for as EIDLs and Paycheck Protection Loans.

 Also, even though Paycheck Protection Loans will soon be available at thousands of lenders, they are not available at all of those lenders right this moment.
 If your small business needs funding as quickly as possible, it may be in your best interest to consider other options.

 Business Line of Credit

-Regardless of the state of the economy, business lines of credit are usually one of the most accessible sources of funding.
-Compared to business term loans, business lines of credit require less documentation, and you can be approved with rocky cash flow and subpar personal credit.
+Regardless of the economy’s state, business lines of credit are usually one of the most accessible sources of funding.
+Business lines of credit require less documentation than business term loans, and you can be approved with rocky cash flow and subpar personal credit.
 Some companies can even approve and distribute lines of credit in under 24 hours.

 Unlike business term loans, you only have to make payments when you borrow funds.
 However, the full credit line is always available.
 Most business lines of credit are also revolving.
 This means your balance replenishes every time you pay back what you borrowed the previous month.

 This makes a business line of credit a sensible option for businesses that haven’t seen their revenue plummet just yet but want to prepare for this unfortunately probable scenario.
 Due to the uncertainty lying ahead, you have to provide recent bank statements before drawing from your credit line.
 You may also have a brief waiting period before you are approved to draw funds at all.

 For many lenders and business financing companies, short-term financing may be their most accessible product for the coming months.
 This makes sense because of the lower degree of risk.
 Short-term financing products tend to have higher interest rates and terms as short as just three or four months.